EnigmaCurry/d.rymcg.tech/mopidy/README.md

 its environment.
 Otherwise, you must configure the client manually with the configured host and password.

+Remember, the IP address of all clients must be within one of the CIDR ranges specified in `MOPIDY_MPD_IP_SOURCERANGE`, otherwise access is denied.

 ## Test the stream

 Run `make open` to open the snapcast stream page.
 Click the play